C-V2X Technology: Revolutionizing Transportation and Empowering Smart Cities

 - Lane closures and roadworks

 - Position, speed and direction of the vehicles nearby to avoid a collision

 - Potential unforeseen hazards – road users approaching out of the direct line of sight, hazards obscured by fog, etc.

 - Approaching emergency vehicles that should be given way

 - Vulnerable road users ahead such as pedestrians and cyclists.

 A comprehensive C-V2X module has the potential to create a real-time map of the car’s immediate surroundings to increase safety and improve navigation.
-Case in point: Continental, Deutsche Telekom, Fraunhofer ESK and Nokia how real-time information can be delivered to connected cars via a mobile network with the help of Multi-Access Edge Computing (MEC) technology.
+Case in point: Continental, Deutsche Telekom, Fraunhofer ESK and Nokia recently demonstrated how real-time information can be delivered to connected cars via a mobile network with the help of Multi-Access Edge Computing (MEC) technology.
 Event-driven data such as emergency warnings, as well as HD map data, were transmitted to the vehicle in milliseconds, enabling more intelligent and safe driving.